lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 ============

-Quantitative mass spectrometry based spatial proteomics involves elaborate, expensive and time consuming experimental procedures and considerable effort is invested in the generation of such data.
+Quantitative mass spectrometry based spatial proteomics involves elaborate, expensive and time consuming experimental protocols and considerable effort is invested in the generation of such data.
 Multiple research groups have described a variety of approaches to establish high quality proteome-wide datasets (see for example @Gatto:2010 for a